This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For additional help, consider a Life Care Plan, which lists the needs that the baby will have while growing up and through adulthood.
 For example, a Life Care Plan would include any accommodations the baby could need at home, an educational plan, therapy plans (physical and occupational therapy, for example), and medical plans.

-Life Care Plans are created with the help of doctors, nurses, and other medical professionals, along with a cerebral palsy lawyer who can construct a detailed life map.
+Life Care Plans are created with the help of doctors, nurses, other medical professionals, and a cerebral palsy lawyer who can construct a detailed life map.
+A lawyer can also help you file a lawsuit to seek a settlement if you believe your child developed cerebral palsy as a result of medical malpractice.

 Lifelong Financial Assistance for Your Child's Birth Injury